MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

 The relay of readiness goes as follows.

-    - The stub in the server-requesting pod can be sent an HTTP POST request that conveys the (in-cluster) IP of the server-running Pod.
+- The stub in the server-requesting pod can be sent an HTTP POST request that conveys the URL to poll for readiness of the real inference server container.

-    - Once given that IP, the stub aggressively polls (directly, not by querying the kube-apiserver) the server-running Pod's inference-server container for readiness.
+- Once given that URL, the stub aggressively polls it.
 Once a positive answer is returned, the stub itself responds positively to readiness requests on itself.

-    - After the dual-pod controller makes a successful request to launch a new vLLM, the controller makes the POST request to the stub in the server-requesting Pod to relay the IP address of the server-running Pod.
+- After the dual-pod controller makes a successful request to launch a new vLLM, the controller makes the POST request to the stub in the server-requesting Pod to relay the URL to poll.

-    - After waking a vLLM instance, the dual-pod controller makes the POST request to relay the server-running Pod's IP to the corresponding server-requesting Pod's stub.
+- After waking a vLLM instance, the dual-pod controller makes the POST request to relay the server-running Pod's readinessProbe URL to the corresponding server-requesting Pod.

 **NOTE**: the delta from the sleep/wake only technique is fairly small.
 The only changes from sleep/wake-only to model swapping plus